gcanti/tcomb-doc/README.md

 `function (n) { return n > 0 && n % 1 === 0; }`
 ```

+For a more complex example, see the markdown generated for the [`api.js` module of tcomb-form](examples/tcomb-form.md)

 ## guess(json: JSON): Type

-Given a JSON try to guess a suitable tcomb's type.
+Given a JSON tries to guess a suitable tcomb's type.

 **Example**